thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 In those moments of clarity, I also realize that escaping my biochemistry is impossible, while taming and wielding it to my own advantage is possible, though not trivial.

-Fortunately, a modern human have unprecedented power to do so.
+Fortunately, a modern human has unprecedented power to do so.
 Years of neuro-biochemistry research provided knowledge and tools.
 And to wield tools is the power of human.

 ## **Meaning of life**